thenerdery/dot-net-standards/README.md

 you often feel lost and confused for the first few days until you find your way.

-Similarly, starting new projects can lead to "analysis paralysis" in which leads spin their wheels trying to make sure they pick the best tools and practices.
+Similarly, starting new projects can lead to "analysis paralysis" in which lead developers spin their wheels trying to make sure they pick the best tools and practices.

 Standards give us a place to make recommendations so that teams find consistency as they move around from project to project.